rjseymour66/documentation/content/en/docs/Golang/servers.md

 ## Requests

+### URL query strings

 ## Responses

 Responses are made with the `http.ResponseWriter` interface, which is usually represented with a `w`.

+_http.Error(writer, error message, status code)_
+: Writes an error message on the writer.

+_http.NotFound(w, r)_
+: Replies with a `404 Not Found` status code.

+### Headers

 Go provides the following headers automatically:
 - `Date`
 - `Content-Length`
 - `Content-Type` (see w.Header().Set())

-_http.Error(writer, error message, status code)_
-: Writes an error message on the writer.

 _w.Header().Set(`header-name`, `header-value`)_
 : Adds a custom header to the HTTP response in the `header-name`:`header-value` format.
 A common example is setting the `Content-Type` header when you send JSON data: